wp-plugins/automatic-nbsp/readme.txt

 == Description ==

 This plugin automatically adds HTML entity `&nbsp;` ( non-breaking space ) for selected words or phrases.
-E.g. 'Mr. Someone' should be 'Mr.&nbsp;Someone'.
+E.g. 'Mr. Someone' should be 'Mr.&nbspSomeone'.
 Works with:

 *   posts
 *   titles